DMM TOC > 600 Basic Standards for All Mailing Services|

 j.
 Death of baby poultry caused by shipment to points where delivery could not be made within 72 hours from the time of hatching, unless it is determined that transportation was in place to achieve the 72-hour target.

 k.
-Death of honeybees, crickets, and harmless live animals not the fault of the USPS (mailability of these insects and animals is subject to 601.9.0).
+Death of honeybees, crickets, and harmless live animals not the fault of the USPS (mailability is subject to standards under 601.8.4 and Publication 52, Chapter 5).

 p.
 Damage caused by shock, transportation environment, or x-ray, without evidence of damage to the mailing container.